marcinru/frontend-for-.net-devs/README.md

 6. Unit testing
    * Setup environment for testing
    * TDD Live coding katas
-7. Classes and design patterns in JavaScript
+7. class and module pattern in JavaScript
-8. Introduction to Angular 4 and TypeScript
+8. introduction to Angular(4) & TypeScript